jonnyleealas/data-structures-algorithms/udemy/singlyLinkedList/reverse.md

 - We this.head = this.tail will leave the value of the head but change what its called.
 - this.tail = node will set the tail to be the head.
 The linked list values stay the same but the definers of head and tail have changed.
 - we are just changing the pointers of each node to be the previous node.

+# Learns
+- The tricky part for me was understanding why flipping head and tail didn't flip the values.
+What seems to be happening is that the head and the tail are reversed but the values stay in place.
+- We aren't actually reversing value, what we are doing is reversing what the values are pointing to.
+- In This case we are having the nodes point to its previous node.
+Thats why its called reverse in place.
+Nothing actually moves except for their pointers.